-Title Aged, Blind or Disabled (ABD) Cash Assistance 1 Brief Description Provides cash assistance for low-income adults who are age 65 or older, blind, or determined likely to meet federal Supplemental Security Income (SSI) disability criteria.
-Aged, Blind or Disabled (ABD) recipients are also eligible for medical assistance through Medicaid or Medical Care Services (MCS).
-Legal Authorization Medicaid eligibility is authorized by 42 U.S.C.
-Section 1396a (v) (as enacted in P.L.
-101-508, the Omnibus Budget Reconciliation Act (OBRA) of 1990).
-Cash assistance is authorized by RCW 74.62.030.
+Program Details Aged, Blind or Disabled (ABD) Cash Assistance Brief Description Provides cash assistance for low-income adults who are age 65 or older, blind, or determined likely to meet federal Supplemental Security Income (SSI) disability criteria.
+Legal Authorization Cash assistance is authorized by RCW 74.62.030.
 Funding Source 100% General Fund-State (GF-S) cash benefits, which may be recovered from retroactive payment (interim assistance) when SSI eligibility is approved.
-Medicaid and MCS benefits are funded with 50% federal match (FFP).
 Population Served Adults 18 years of age or older who are aged, blind or determined likely to meet federal SSI disability criteria pending a final administrative determination of disability by the Social Security Administration (SSA).
 Eligibility Recipients must be age 65 or older, blind, or determined likely to meet federal SSI disability criteria based on a verified physical, mental, or intellectual impairment.
 A person is ineligible for ABD when disabled primarily due to alcoholism or drug addiction (chemical dependency).
 People who have a chemical dependency in addition to a separate mental or physical impairment may qualify for ABD.
 Recipients must follow through with the SSI application and appeal process as a condition of eligibility.
 Recipients who are assessed as chemically dependent by a certified chemical dependency professional are required to participate in drug or alcohol treatment as a condition of eligibility.
-Services Cash assistance, case management, and referral services Recipients are also eligible to receive medical assistance through the Medicaid (Categorical Needy Medical coverage) or MCS program.
-SSI facilitation services by social service specialists trained to assist with the SSI disability application and appeal process Linkages Alcohol/drug assessment and treatment agencies Regional Support Networks / community mental health agencies
+Services Cash assistance, case management, and referral services SSI Facilitation services by Social Service Specialists trained to assist with the SSI disability application and appeal process Linkages Alcohol/drug assessment and treatment agencies Regional Support Networks / community mental health agencies Division of Vocational Rehabilitation Social Security Administration Food banks Housing shelters Long-term or congregate care facilities Naturalization Assistance Services Veterans Administration Private-practice attorneys who accept referrals to represent recipients in challenging denial of disability after the reconsideration stage of the SSI application.